farrael004/Quest/README.md

 ## Run locally

-To quickly open the app after installation, double-click the `start` file (.bat for Windows and .sh for macOS/Linux).
+To quickly open the app after installation, double-click the `start` file located in the app folder (.bat for Windows and .sh for macOS/Linux).
 A command shell will open and two links will be displayed.
 Navigate to any of the two links in your browser.

 ## Updating

-You can update the app to the latest version by double-clicking the `update` file (.bat for Windows and .sh for macOS/Linux).
+You can update the app to the latest version by double-clicking the `update` file located in the app folder (.bat for Windows and .sh for macOS/Linux).

 ## Usage